Central limit theorems for multilevel Monte Carlo methods: Theory

 \end{corollary} \begin{proof} For all $\epsilon>0$, the triangular array representation~\eqref{eq:scaledML} of the MLMC estimator obviously satisfies the centering and normalization conditions~\eqref{eq:normCenter}, and its elements are centered and mutually independent.
-By Theorem~\ref{thm:LindebergFeller}, the extended CLT condition thus holds, if and only if Lindeberg's condition~\eqref{eq:LFCondition1} holds.
+By Theorem~\ref{thm:LindebergFeller}, the extended CLT condition thus holds if and only if Lindeberg's condition~\eqref{eq:LFCondition1} holds.
 For any $\nu >0$, here Lindeberg's condition takes the form:

-\end{proof} Assumption~\ref{ass:mlmcRates} does not provide any lower bound on the decay rate of the variance sequence $\{V_\ell\}$, and, therefore, it alone is not sufficiently strong to ensure that Lindeberg's condition~\eqref{eq:lindebergGeneral} holds in general.
-The problem is that without any lower bound on $V_\ell$, there are asymptotic settings where a non-negligible contribution to the variance of the MLMC estimator derives from a finite number of samples. \begin{example} Consider the setting where $\beta< \min(\gamma, 2\alpha)$ and positive constants $c_1,c_2$ such that
+\end{proof} Assumption~\ref{ass:mlmcRates} does not provide any lower bound on the decay rate of the variance sequence $\{V_\ell\}$, and therefore it alone is not sufficiently strong to ensure that Lindeberg's condition~\eqref{eq:lindebergGeneral} holds in general.
+The problem is that without any lower bound on $V_\ell$, there are asymptotic settings where a non-negligible contribution to the variance of the variance minimizing MLMC estimator derives from a finite number of samples. \begin{example} Consider the setting where $\beta \le 2\alpha < \gamma$, for some constants $c_2>c_1>0$,